 The exclusion policy applies to all of the pension fund’s investments, including those managed by external asset managers.[iv]

 PenSam maintains a publicly available exclusion list based on research by EIRIS to implement its policy.[v]
-The list currently contains the following companies for involvement with nuclear weapons: Babcock & Wilcox; Boeing; EADS[vi]; GenCorp[vii]; Honeywell International; Jacobs Engineering; Northrop Grumman; Safran; Serco and United Technologies.[viii]
+As of March 2016, the list contains the following companies for involvement with nuclear weapons: Babcock & Wilcox; BAE Systems; Boeing; EADS[vi]; Finmeccanica; Fluor Systems; GenCorp[vii]; Huntington Ingalls; Honeywell International; Jacobs Engineering; Northrop Grumman Corp; Northrop Grumman Space; Safran; Serco and United Technologies.[viii]

 We commend PenSam for adopting a public policy on nuclear weapons.
 We recommend PenSam expand the scope of its policy to cover all types of nuclear weapons producing companies including producers of dual use goods and services.
 We look forward to engaging with PenSam, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Pensam has a leaky policy on nuclear weapons.
 Tell them to fix it!Read the petition

 Send this email!

 Click on “Read the Petition” if you want to modify the text!

 Congratulations Pensam.
 I saw on www.dontbankonthebomb.com that you have a policy limiting investments in nuclear weapons.
 I think it’s really important that you share my concern about these weapons, and I appreciate that there is a public policy.